Summerville Workers’ Compensation Lawyer

 - Back injuries, bulging/herniated disc injuries

 - Hand, wrist & shoulder injuries

 - Hearing & vision loss

-Once an employer has been notified of a worker’s injury, they have ten days to report that injury/illness to the South Carolina Workers’ Compensation Commission (SCWCC).
-Should your employer fail to file a claim with the SCWCC, you may file a claim directly with them, and if you feel you are not getting all the compensation that you are entitled to, or if your employer disputes your illness/injury as being work-related, you may also file a claim.
+Once an employer has been notified of a worker’s injury or illness, they have 10 days to report it to the South Carolina Workers’ Compensation Commission (SCWCC).
+Should your employer fail to file a claim with the SCWCC, you may file a claim directly with them.
+You may also file a claim if you feel you are not getting all the compensation you are entitled to, or if your employer disputes your illness or injury as being work-related.

 Learn more about Workers' Compensation in South Carolina

 To learn more about workers' compensation in South Carolina, view or download our workers' compensation infographic.